mjucker/MiMA/docs/GettingStarted.md

   cmake ..
   make
   ```
-  This takes you into the MiMA directory, creates a build directory, runs the CMake script `CMakeLists.txt` to generate a Makefile for the system and then builds using the makefile.
+  This takes you into the MiMA directory, creates a build directory, runs the CMake script `CMakeLists.txt` to generate a makefile for the system and then builds using the makefile.

 * The output executable will be at `build/mima.x`